Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Introduction

-In the present study, the analysis of the relationship between structural change, inequality, and employment creation is conducted for European countries over the period 2010 -– 2018.
-The empirical approach relies on information on European industrial employment provided by Eurostat’s Structural Business Survey data, measured at a fine level of disaggregation (NACE 4 digits) across manufacturing and service industries.
-This information is matched with data on the distribution of wages at the country level, provided by the ILO, and with data on the labour share of the economy and employment growth, obtained by ARDECO.
-Using this newly constructed dataset, we start by identifying patterns of industrial specialisation by validating the country-industry industrial employment matrix using a bipartite weighted configuration model (BiWCM), overcoming some limitations imposed by the \citet{Balassa1965} method.
-Secondly, we introduce a measure of labour-weighted Fitness, which sums up complexity of industries weighted by their employment share.
+We measure the relative importance of finely disaggregated industries (NACE 4 digits) using data on industrial employment in European countries between 2010 and 2018\footnote{Similar efforts to compute Economic Complexity indices for countries or regions have been performed, among others, by \citet{Sbardella2017, caldarola2022structural, Pinheiro2022}} obtained from Eurostat’s Structural Business Survey data and compute a measure of Economic Fitness weighted by labour shares.
+Using data on industrial employment allows us to include also non-tradeable activities, most of which are in the service sector.\footnote{\citet{mishra2020} have also been able to include services activities in the computation of Economic Fitness, however limited to tradable ones.} This is particularly relevant considering that European economies have heavily shifted their productive structure towards the tertiary industries along with the process of globalisation.
+Secondly, the focus on employment represents a crucial element in the conceptualisation of structural change as the change in relative shares of the economy.
+Data on the individual and functional distribution of income are obtained, respectively, from ILO and ARDECO; the latter is also used to measure employment growth in the observed period.
+First, we identify patterns of industrial specialisation by validating the country-industry industrial employment matrix using a null model approach -- the Bipartite Weighted Configuration Model \citep{bruno_inferring_2023} -- that overcomes some limitations imposed by Balassa's (\citeyear{Balassa1965}) Revealed Comparative Advantage index.
+Secondly, we introduce a measure of labour-weighted Fitness, which sums up the complexity of industries weighted by their employment share.
 This measure can be decomposed in such a way as to identify the contribution to changes in labour-weighted Fitness coming from the movement of labour towards more complex industries.
-We identify such component as the one linked to structural change from a labour viewpoint – the structural change component.
-Thirdly, we link the structural change component to a number of economic outcomes at the country level: i) employment growth, ii) wage inequality, and iii) functional distribution of income (labour share of the economy).
+We identify such component as the one linked to structural change from a labour viewpoint –- the structural change component.
+Thirdly, we link the structural change component to a number of economic outcomes at the country level: i) employment growth, ii) wage inequality, and iii) the functional distribution of income (labour share of the economy).
 In this way, we analyse the distributional consequences of structural transformation -- framed as the movement of labour to more complex industries -- and its job-creating potential.